 Another essential use for car wash industry statistics is ensuring that you deliver quality service.
 Knowing the busiest season and the busiest days can greatly help you in ensuring that you have the right number of people at the right time.
 According to Statistic Brain, Saturday is the busiest day of the week with 25% of the weekly washes, while winter is the strongest season of the year with 32% of the sales.
 Understanding these car wash industry statistics can help you create a more efficient staff schedule.
 It would also be a good idea for you to have full inventory on these days.
 You would not want to turn a customer away just because you’re out of washers or car shampoo, would you?

-Bookkeeping is another aspect in the car wash business where you can put car wash industry statistics to good use.
+Bookkeeping is another aspect in the car wash business where you can put another car wash industry statistics uses into action.
 In an article entitled “Accountants in the Big Data Age Better Know Statistics” posted in Accounting Degree.com stated that in an age of Big Data, statistical analysis is becoming an increasingly powerful tool for accountants.
 For a car wash business owner, it is important to know that statistical models and methods are best used to determine retirement and other benefits of your employees.